 Supporting family overseas

 Of course, financial support may be sent in the other direction – from an adult son or daughter to a parent living overseas who may need a little extra for medical care, or perhaps to renovate or modify their property.
-Whatever generation the money is coming from and whether the money is being sent from the UK or overseas, an international payments account can help you make the most of your money and you can manage it all online and via mobile app, wherever you are.
+Whatever generation the money is coming from and whether the money is being sent from the UK or overseas, a moneycorp account can help you make the most of your money and make payments abroad from your online account or via mobile app, wherever you are.
 Great rates and low fees mean you can make the most of every penny, whether you’re helping to pay for tuition fees or contributing to the cost of a must-have toy for Christmas.

 Regular payments to save for the future

 When it comes to family, you will always be connected wherever in the world you find yourselves.
-An international payments account can help you maintain and build those connections between you as a global family.
+Setting up a moneycorp account can help you maintain and build those connections between you as a global family.